openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/python/README.md

 As input, the demo application accepts a path to a single image file, a video file or a numeric ID of a web camera specified with a command-line argument `-i`

-> **NOTE**: if you use image background matting models, `--bgr` argument should be specified.
+> **NOTE**: if you use image background matting models, `--background` argument should be specified.
 This is a background image that equal to a real background behind a person on an input frame and must have the same shape as an input image.

 The demo workflow is the following: